Synthetic Yellow Diamond

 Many lab diamonds are available with an orange or yellow-orange color.
 This color is the result of a now outdated technology due to a type of a specific metal solvent used, and limited control over the diamond growth.
 The diamond is grown in a molten metal solution composed of various solvents necessary to create proper growth conditions.
 The orange color comes from solvents being trapped in the diamond lattice, along with the nitrogen, creating orange or orange-yellow color centers, depending on the concentrations.

-While we still have some in-stock, we are not actively producing diamonds with an orange modifying color.
+While we still have some available, we are not actively producing diamonds with an orange modifying color.

 Canary Yellow